Josef-Friedrich/phrydy/README.rst

         artist_sort:             The “sort name” of the track artist.
                                  Examples: ['Beatles, The', 'White, Jack']

-        artists:                 artists
+        artists:                 A multi-value field containing the track artist names.
                                  Examples: [['a-ha'], ['Anouk', 'Remon Stotijn']]

         artists_credit:          artists_credit

         artists_sort:            artists_sort

-        asin:                    Amazon Standard Identification Number
+        asin:                    The Amazon Standard Identification Number - the number identifying the item on Amazon.
                                  Examples: ['B000002UAL']

-        barcode:                 There are many different types of barcode, but the ones usually found on music releases are two:
+        barcode:                 The barcode assigned to the release.
+There are many different types of barcode, but the ones usually found on music releases are two: 1.
-                                 1. Universal Product Code (UPC), which is the original barcode used in North America.
+                                 Universal Product Code (UPC), which is the original barcode used in North America.
 2.
                                  European Article Number (EAN)
                                  Examples: ['5028421931838', '036000291452']